LewisCM14/allotment/CONTRIBUTING.md

 1. Ensure `CORS` configuration

-    - _By default the backend is setup to accept the frontend running on port `5173`, ths can be configured differently if desired though._
+    - _By default the backend is setup to accept the frontend running on port `5173`, this can be configured differently if desired though._

 1. The UI can now be launched be executing the following command from the root of the `frontend`.